LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_1.rst

 This structure allows the client to make non-blocking service calls and process the server’s response asynchronously.
 The use of ``functools.partial`` is crucial for tracking which request generated which response.

-3. Build the project
+5. Build the project

 .. warning::

-    Have you updated *setup.py* and *package.xml*?
+    Have you updated *setup.py*?

-4. Run both the server and client we have just created
+6. Run both the server and client we have just created

 We have just rewritten the *add_two_ints* example in our own package, so the result should be identical.
 You can use CLI commands to verify this.
 Additionally, we have added a client node, allowing you to call the server directly from the program instead of using the ``ros2 service call`` command from the terminal.